takeradi/takeradi-blog/source/_posts/Javascript-101-Closures.md

 This is actually the [Javascript Module Pattern](http://yuiblog.com/blog/2007/06/12/module-pattern/).
 In this example, you cannot access the variable `name` directly.
 The only way that it can be interacted with is the two functions `getName()` and `setName()`.
 You alone decide what IS and IS NOT accessible to everyone.
 Remember OOP anyone?

 And that's about it!
-I hope this article helps you understand what Javascript Closure is.
+I hope this article helps you understand what Javascript Closures are.
 As always, the MDN documentation that I have linked above is an amazing read.